-Champagne Paris wine tours take a day.
-Discover the famous Champagne sparkling wines, the most famous in the world, the Reims Gothic Cathedral and the vineyards.
-Visit the Mumm Champagne cellars in Reims.
+Champagne tours from Paris take a day.
+Discover the Champagne sparkling wines, the most famous in the world, the Reims Gothic Cathedral and the vineyards.
+Visit the Moët & Chandon Champagne cellars in Epernay.
 Paris wine tours.

 Champagne is 145 kilometers east of Paris on the way to Germany.
 This hilly region grows the world's top sparkling wines, thanks to Don Perignon, a monk who first pioneered a number of winemaking techniques around 1670.

 Champagne wines are exclusively produced from grapes grown in the Champagne region following strict rules; secondary fermentation of the wine to create carbonation, specific vineyard practices, pressing regimes unique to the region.
 Champagne is also a lovely region of France around the beautiful city of Reims.

 A Paris to Reims tour is the easiest wine tour from Paris.
 There are good TGV trains from Paris to Rheims and the A4 freeway connects easily the two cities.